ACT on NBS and WP3 were present at The Nature Of Cities (TNOC) Summit, 4-7 June 2019 in Paris, France.

 Stichting Deltares and Wageningen Environmental Research (WENR) from WP3 organized a seed session on Planning for Nature-Based Climate Adaptation.
 WENR pitched the ACT on NBS project.

 From the 4th to 7th of June, The Nature of Cities community (TNOC) Summit gathered at the Sorbonne University-Pierre and Marie Curie Campus in Paris.
 Leaders from communities of practice, policy, and academia came together to discuss the nature of cities and how greener cities are better for people and nature.
 The TNOC Summit organized plenary sessions, workshops and other interactive events.

 The activities during the first day of the event included a combination of plenary sessions, workshops and Micro Talks sessions in which Monserrat Budding-Polo gave a 2-minute pitch about Act on NBS project and main objectives.

 On the third day of the TNOC summit, a seed session on “Planning for Nature-Based Climate Adaptation” was organized by Reinder Brolsma from Deltares and Monserrat Budding-Polo from WENR, in collaboration with the University of Bologna.
+Uptown Jungle serving Peoria, Az is the biggest trampoline park and a source of fun.
 This workshop was part of the planned activities on Urban planning and design NBS tools for climate adaptation and resilience from the ACT on NBS project.